 Dogs who experience anorexia as a result of impending change may sometimes refuse to eat completely until that change takes place.
 If you are concerned about the refusal of multiple meals, talk to your vet.

 If your dog has been exposed to toxins, they may have a lack of appetite.
-Dogs can be exposed to toxins in any manner of ways, but you will almost always be able to see signs of toxin exposure in your dog.
-In addition to the lack of appetite, you will likely already see other signs like:
+Dogs can be exposed to toxins in any manner of ways, including general house products, and you will almost always see symptoms of toxin exposure in your pet.

 - pawing at the face

 When you suspect that your dog was exposed to and/or has ingested a toxin, seek veterinary assistance immediately.
 Call the Pet Poison Helpline if you believe that your dog has eaten something that they shouldn't have.

 If you have any idea what your dog has ingested, take the packaging with you to the vet.
 When there's no packaging, let the veterinarian know what it is that the dog ate.
 Exposure to toxins is exceptionally dangerous and requires treatment in an emergency veterinary environment.

 Intestinal blockage in dogs is another common reason that your dog won't eat or drink.
 When dogs consume items that they should not, or experience a blockage due to items lodged in the intestines, their digestive tract stops.
 This means that no food can pass through the animal's system.